 In the global section of the BART configuration file, the pg_basebackup_path parameter specifies the complete directory path to the pg_basebackup program.
-For information about the pg_basebackup_path parameter and the thread_count, see the EDB Postgres Backup and Recovery Installation and Upgrade Guide available at this page
+For information about the pg_basebackup_path parameter and the thread_count, see the EDB Postgres Backup and Recovery Installation and Upgrade Guide available at the EnterpriseDB website.

-For information about pg_basebackup, see the PostgreSQL Core Documentation.
+For information about pq_basebackup, see the PostgreSQL Core Documentation.